Saturday 13th January, 2024

 What is vibration massage

-Because the vibration pad just sits on the surface vibration massage is very safe.
+1. Because the pad just sits on the surface and sends in vibrations it is very safe

 How does percussion compare to vibration

-Technically percussion massage does add some elements of conventional massage, but to our knowledge there is no scientific evidence that this has any significant benefits at all, let alone be comparable to a professional therapist.
+To our knowledge there is no scientific evidence that percussion adds any significant conventional massage benefits, let alone be comparable to a professional therapist.

 Picture from a massage gun trial